 Joint sprain

 Sprains are caused when a joint is forced to move into an unnatural position.
-For example, "twisting" one's ankle causes a sprain to the ligaments around the ankle.
+For example, twisting your ankle may cause a sprain to one or more of the ligaments around the ankle.

 Symptoms of a sprain include: